 SMART is an acronym that stands for specific, measurable, achievable, relevant and timely.
-It was first introduced by George T. Doran in 1981 to enable write management goals and improve overall performance of the business through time based measurable goals.
+It was first introduced by George T. Doran in 1981 to enable leaders to write management goals and improve the overall performance of the business through time-based, measurable goals.

 Setting SMART goals can help improve productivity, employee engagement and focus in an organization.
 It can further support personal development and the time management skills of an individual and a team.
 Furthermore, SMART goals can serve as an action plan to reach management objectives.
 SMART goals are widely used for project management as they can help a project manager to set clear goals.